TWUOnline/ldrs591/_posts/2018-09-19-unit-one-blog.md

 My first exposure to research occurred during my undergraduate degree where I took classes in statistic and  research design.

 The informal research can be classified as empirical if we consider intuition, and non-empirical if one uses authority or logic.
-Whereas, formal research is a scientific process meaning &#8220;empirical, objective, self-correcting, progressive, tentative, parsimonious, and concerned with theory&#8221; (McBurney and White, 2010, p.
+Whereas, formal research is a scientific process meaning “empirical, objective, self-correcting, progressive, tentative, parsimonious, and concerned with theory” (McBurney and White, 2010, p.
 26).

 Part 2